bberd/extension-linkedin-notes/README.md

 # extension-linkedin-notes
-  - A chrome extension to keep contact notes for every LinkedIn contact on their profile page
+- A chrome extension to keep private contact notes for LinkedIn contacts on their profile page